cento/nasaCPU/README.md

 ## RISC-V ISA Notes

-In nasa-CPU I am going to use 32-bit instructions with 32-bit integer data.
+In nasaCPU I am going to use 32-bit instructions with 32-bit integer data.
 This is the minimal version of RISC-V ISA (named RV32I) what uses 32 registers, sufficient to run basically any simple possible application written and compiled for this instructions set, even a simple Operating System (OS).

 I found [this OS](https://github.com/moratorium08/osmium/) written in Rust using only the RV32IM isa, I will keep an eye on similar projects.